nicohvi/nicohvi.github.io/_posts/2016-02-24-a-simple-javascript-setup.md

 CommonJS modules by default.
 Thus I need to resolve the dependencies introduced by these modules, which is **hard**.
 So we use a module loader instead!

-Though these three external dependencies came at the cost of **32MB**, I'm still doing pretty good on dependency management (I mean, they would've been a necessary part of my pipline anyway) as well as avoiding the extra layer of complexity introduced by a build tool.
+These three external dependencies come at the cost of **32MB**, but that's just something we'll have to live with these days if we want fancy transpiled ecmascript 6.
+Adding something like `gulp` into the mix not only introduces another layer of complexity, but it will also signifcantly increase[^3] the bytes used by our poor old `node_modules` folder.

 After installing the dependences I can add the following to my `package.json` file: